vifjs/vif/wiki/concepts/directives.md

 Theses directives should be used on components only.

--   `...` (no javascript) used to dynamicaly create variable in component context
+-   `...` (no javascript) used to dynamicaly create props in component context
--   `x-...` used to dynamicaly create variable in component context
+-   `x-...` used to dynamicaly create props in component context

 ---